 We are unable to give aspirin based medicines such as Calpol unless they have been prescribed by your GP.

 If your child receives regular medication to manage a life long condition please let us know so that we can put in place the necessary arrangements for administering their medication.

 If your child has asthma, they should have their own inhaler in school with them at all times which should be easily accessible for them.
 We are now allowed to keep emergency inhalers in school in case a child’s inhaler runs out.
 We will administer the emergency inhalers if we have your permission.
 This again means completing a permission form.
 If we have used the emergency inhaler with a child you will receive notification from us.
 REMEMBER these inhalers are for emergencies!
 If your child uses an inhaler it is up to you to check that it is usable and in date.

 We have a few children in school who are allergic to a number things including a variety of nuts, and some animals.
-Please remember that for their safety and wellbeing we are a NUT FREE SCHOOL.
+Please remember that for their safety and wellbeing we are a NUT AWARE SCHOOL.

-If you are unsure about any of the information above or want to discuss your child’s medical condition or medication then please get in touch with Ms Da'Silva or the office staff, who will be more than happy to discuss your concerns.
+If you are unsure about any of the information above or want to discuss your child’s medical condition or medication then please get in touch with Ms Castle-Mason or the office staff, who will be more than happy to discuss your concerns.